IHE/RAD.IRA/input/pagecontent/volume-1.md

 - `ImagingSelection`: image / series references and simple annotations such as bounding boxes
 - `Observation`: measurements and annotations
 - `DocumentReference`: results from IHE AI Results Profile using the [JSON Representation of DICOM SR](https://www.dicomstandard.org/News-dir/ftsup/docs/sups/Sup219.pdf), or other documents |

 #### 1:XX.1.1.5 Content Creator

 The Content Creator actor is responsible for either publishing context and/or content changes (add, modify or delete) as events to a reporting session, or selecting one or more contents and publishing the selection events, or both.

 > Note: This actor is intended to be grouped with another actor (excluding the Hub) in this profile to augment the existing actor capabilities with content sharing capabilities.
 This actor cannot be claimed as a standalone actor since it lacks the capabilities to subscribe to a reporting session.

+The Content Creator may use the sharing of content selection to enable more efficient reporting flow.
+For example, when a user clicks on the bounding box of a detected nodule, the grouped Image Display publishes a selection event referencing the affected images and bounding boxes as an ImagingSelection resource, and the corresponding measurements as an Observation.
+Upon receiving the event, the Report Creator captured the details and show them in a side panel to the user.
+Finally the user issues a voice command to inject hyperlink.
+The Report Creator, uses the selected contents as input to the voice command, automatically persisted the resources in database and then inject a hyperlink to access them in the finding section.

 The specific context or content changes captured by the Content Creator depends on the grouped actor and the specific deployment scenario.
 For example: